half Parish of Gorvagh covers 6,000 acres divided into 48 town lands.

 Tom Pierce, Johnny Duignan, Michael Shortt, Johnny, Tom, Joe and John

-after the First World War.
-In the 20s and 30s Mike Bohan's gramophone
+World War.
+In the 20s and 30s Mike Bohan's gramophone and Master Flynn's

-and Master Flynn's radios, the caley houses, the dances and plays in
+radios, the caley houses, the dances and plays in Gorvagh Hall with

-Gorvagh Hall with rows after them were antidotes to the misery of the
+rows after them were antidotes to the misery of the economic war.
+Ten

-economic war.
-Ten elections between 1920 and 1935 added to the bitterness
+elections between 1920 and 1935 added to the bitterness of the civil

-on14.2.1932 in an incident at Foxfield stunned the local community.
+in an incident at Foxfield stunned the local community.
+The pony and

-The pony and trap and the bicycle were the main forms of transport.
+trap and the bicycle were the main forms of transport.
+Joe Wrynn's Ford

 Local Blacksmith Frank "the Smithy" with Declan Doherty